Citation, DOI & article data

-However, the understanding of lobular panniculitis has expanded and cases that were once diagnosed in the "water basket" of “Weber-Christian” disease are with modern histology and immunopathology recognised to be clearly definable and separate entities comprising:
+However, the understanding of lobular panniculitis has expanded and cases that were once diagnosed in the "water basket" of “Weber-Christian” disease are with modern histology and immunopathology recognized to be clearly definable and separate entities comprising:

 - lupus panniculitis